Some Basic Facts about the Japanese LanguageThe position of Japanese in the language landscape

 Misconception Regarding KanjiWords, not meanings

 Although some Westerners (particularly those who are enamored of kanji characters) enjoy asserting that the borrowed Chinese characters used to write Japanese are ideograms and represent ideas not necessarily linked to particular words in the language, this notion has long been discredited.
-The current understanding treats kanji characters as representing particular words (and sometimes a plurality of words of totally different pronunciation, depending upon context), making them not ideograms, but rather logograms.
+The correct understanding treats kanji characters as representing particular words (and sometimes a plurality of words of totally different pronunciation, depending upon context), making them not ideograms, but rather logograms.
 Additionally, most kanji have at least two readings, usually at least one of which is a reading adapted from Chinese, although that reading is almost always quite different from the reading of the character in Chinese, the others being one or more native Japanese readings, which map the logogram onto one or more native Japanese words.

 Japanese and Chinese LanguagesMutually Unintelligible